-At March 31, 2012 and December 31, 2011 and 2010, working capital was \$1.2 billion, \$1.5 billion and \$4.5 billion, respectively.
-The decrease in working capital in 2011 was due to the release of restricted funds and an increase in litigation reserves.
+At September 30, 2012 and December 31, 2011 and 2010, working capital was \$5.6 billion, \$1.5 billion and \$4.5 billion, respectively.
+The increase in working capital for the first nine months of 2012 was due primarily to increased cash and investment levels resulting from Abbott's contribution of cash in connection with the formation of new AbbVie legal entities.
+The decrease in working capital in 2011 was due to the release of restricted funds as well as an increase in the litigation loss accrual for charges related to the Depakote- related claims.
+The settlement of the Depakote-related claims is not expected to have a significant effect on working capital in future years.

 Substantially all of AbbVie's trade receivables in Greece, Portugal, Italy, and Spain are with governmental health systems.
 Given the economic conditions and sovereign debt issues in these countries, the time it takes to collect outstanding receivables increased in 2011.
 With the exception of Greece, AbbVie historically has collected almost all of the outstanding receivables in these countries.
-The table below summarizes the total outstanding net governmental trade receivables in each country and the amount over a year past due at December 31, 2011 and 2010. (dollars in millions)
+The table below summarizes the total outstanding net governmental trade receivables in each country and the amount over a year past due at September 30, 2012 and December 31, 2011 and 2010. (dollars in millions)